bitcoin-tools/nodebuilder/test/README.md

 # Test Procedures

-This page outlines the procedures to test `bitcoin-core-node-builder` scripts.
+This page outlines the procedures to test changes to the `nodebuilder` repository.

 ## Table of Contents
 - [Automated Validation](#automated-validation)